MAIBioHackers/.github/README.md

-# The group for AI minor
+The repository for github settings.